telerik/reporting-docs/report-items/textbox.md

 previous_url: /report-items-text-box
 ---

-# TextBox Report Item at a Glance
+# TextBox Report Item Overview

 The TextBox report item is used to display text on a report.